siriscac/RippleView/README.md

 #Customization

-There are two attributes which are applicable to 'RippleView'.
+There are two attributes which are applicable to `RippleView`.

   * `rippleColor` Color of the Ripple
   * `alphaFactor` Opacity of the Ripple

-  * You can also set these attributes from your java code by calling setRippleColor(rippleColor, alphaFactor) *
+  * You can also set these attributes from your java code by calling `setRippleColor(rippleColor, alphaFactor)`

 #Compatibility